varnishcache/varnish-cache/doc/sphinx/reference/directors.rst

 For dynamic backends, it is just a matter of assigning the ``probe`` field in the ``struct vrt_backend``.
 Once the director is created, the probe definition too is no longer needed.
-It is then Varnish that will take care of health probing and disabling the feature on cold VCL (see :ref:`ref-vmod-event-functions`).
+It is then Varnish that will take care of the health probe and disable the feature on a cold VCL (see :ref:`ref-vmod-event-functions`).

 Instead of initializing your own probe definition, you can get a ``VCL_PROBE``